MasaiahHan/Mixure_Control_Diffusion/README.md

 - [x] add functions which is suitable for different width and height of region
 - [x] support id controlnet scale in paras
 - [ ] integrate tomesd to accelerate speed of generation
+- [ ] integrate guess mode or other controlnet latest feature
 - [ ]  resize image so that its width and height the same as region